voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/_index.md

 > **Note:** When we say that there are many ways of rendering voxels, we of course mean there's an *infinite amount* of ways.
 Seriously, we couldn't list them all, even if we tried!
 As such, this article will *never* be complete...

+## Graphics Programming APIs

+When writing a program that renders something to the screen, you will usually want to make your code work across many platforms.
+For that, there are two main API's you might use: [OpenGL](/wiki/rendering/opengl) and [Vulkan](/wiki/rendering/vulkan).

+- If you want to get started as fast as possible, with no regard to how modern graphics cards work, use OpenGL.
+- If you want your program to be future-proof and as high-performing as possible, use Vulkan.

 ## General Rendering Methods

 ### Rasterization